TeejMcSteez/goUp/README.md

 # GoUp

-GoUp is a server monitor featuring an HTTP web interface and API routes to track uptime, response time, status, and more!
+GoUp is a server monitor featuring a web interface and API routes to track server(s) information.

 The frontend is built with [React](https://react.dev/) and [Vite](https://vite.dev/), utilizing [Chart.js](https://www.chartjs.org/) for uptime visualization.